waywardmonkeys/http-builder/README.rst

 * Install the requirements for this app:
   ``pip install tornado`` and
   ``pip install celery-with-redis``.
 * Install Redis and run it.
+I recommend using the most recent version of Redis 2.4 as earlier versions may not work.
 * Grab this code and place the root directory of the repository on your ``PYTHONPATH``.
 * Run ``celeryd -l info`` in the root directory